A Chime For All Seasons

 Does this dish I'm considering ordering fit that description?

+Why is he getting involved in explaining that bivalves don't have a central?
 That's just all the only outcomes of that are that he's wasting someone else's time

-and or trying to make them feel bad for their own choices or for choices that the chef or the restaurant owner made that they're not even party to.
+and or trying to make them feel bad for their own choices.
+Or for choices that the chef or the restaurant owner made that they're not even party to.

 I'm going to go a little bit easier on Mary's partner here and suggest a third possibility, which is that Mary's partner begins the conversation by saying, here is what we eat and what we don't eat,